 Concerts and Performance Opportunities

-During the three week summer school, students perform two public concerts - one in a prestigious venue in central London and the other in our final showcase concert on campus at Winchester College's concert hall.
+During the three week summer school, students perform three public concerts - one in a prestigious venue in central London and the others on campus at Winchester College's state-of-the-art concert hall.

 Parents and friends are welcome to attend our public performances.
 Information about these will be provided nearer the time.